celestiaorg/blobstream-demo/README.md

     cd blobstream-demo
     ```

-2. Add missing and remove unused modules from `go.mod` and download modules required for this demo:
+2. Add missing and remove unused modules from `go.mod`, and download modules required for this demo:

     ```bash
     make install